-The cost, however, is that because New Year’s is overwhelmingly celebrated as time spent relaxing with family (as opposed to the wild parties of western cultures), most of the nation shuts down to take a break for several days, including shops, restaurants, and even doctor’s offices.
+The cost, however, is that because New Year’s is overwhelmingly a quiet time spent with family (as opposed to the wild parties of the West), most of the nation shuts down to take a break.
+This means that for several days nothing is open including shops, restaurants and even doctor’s offices.

-Still, Japan is overflowing with awesome-looking traditional decorations, incredible food, and unique cultural ceremonies during the holidays.
+Avoid the shutdowns though, and you’ll find that Japan is overflowing with awesome, Instagram-worthy traditional decorations, incredible food and unique cultural ceremonies during the holidays.

-To enjoy your start to 2020 to the fullest, read on to learn more about how Japanese people usher in the New Year in style.
-Expect lots of lounging in front of a TV, tasty (and sometimes dangerous) food, and plenty of luck-generating activities!
+To enjoy your start of the new year to the fullest, read on to learn more about how Japanese people usher it in with style.

 2. Watch the New Year Ekiden

 The New Year Ekiden is an annual collegiate relay race from Tokyo to Hakone that people from all over Japan tune in to during the New Year.
 It’s the biggest marathon event on Japanese television, and the high viewer count is considered a big motivator for professional runners.

 The two-day, round-trip, 218 kilometer race is another staple of New Year’s TV shows and usually causes some buzz and conversation points for the holidays.
 The course is split into 10 different stages that are about half a marathon each.
 What better way to motivate yourself to get in shape for next year?

 3. Gorge yourself on osechi